kiminh/qlib/docs/start/installation.rst

    ``Qlib`` needs lightgbm and tensorflow packages, use pip to install them.

 .. note::
-   Do not import qlib in the ``Qlib`` folder, otherwise errors may occur.
+   Do not import qlib in the repository folder which contains ``qlib``, otherwise errors may occur.